 Principle 8 – Promote a corporate culture that is based on ethical values and behaviours

-The board recognises its role in establishing and monitoring not only the strategic direction and risk appetite but also the tone and culture of the organisation.
+The Board recognises its role in establishing and monitoring not only the strategic direction and risk appetite but also the tone and culture of the organisation.
 As a pharmaceutical drug development company, an ethical approach is essential.
-As such, the board places great importance on the serious pursuit of therapeutic innovation and making effective use of limited resources.
+As such, the Board places great importance on the serious pursuit of therapeutic innovation and making effective use of limited resources.
 It applies to the directors as well as all group employees and consultants.
-It is a key belief of the company and helps to define its competitive advantage in relation to its peers.
+It is a key belief of the Company and helps to define its competitive advantage in relation to its peers.

-Principle 9 – Maintain governance structures and processes that are fit for purpose and support good decision-making by the board
+Principle 9 – Maintain governance structures and processes that are fit for purpose and support good decision-making by the Board

 The Board is responsible for long-term success of the Company.
 There is a schedule of matters reserved for the Board that guides the Board’s activities.
 An Audit Committee and a Remuneration Committee have been established with formally delegated duties and responsibilities.

 The Committee has formal terms of reference and meets at least twice a year.
 It is the duty of the Committee, inter alia, to determine and agree with the Board the framework or broad policy for the remuneration of the Company’s executive Board members.
-The remuneration packages are designed to motivate and retain Executive Directors to ensure the continuing development of the Company and to reward them for enhancing value to shareholders.
+The remuneration packages are designed to motivate and retain executive directors to ensure the continuing development of the Company and to reward them for enhancing value to shareholders.

 The directors consider that the Company is not currently of a size to warrant the need for a separate nominations committee and any decisions which would usually be taken by the nomination committee will be taken by the Board as a whole.